-As discussed in Notes 1 and 19 to the financial statements, the Interboro School District has adopted the requirements of GASB Statement No. 87, "Leases."
-The purpose of this statement is to increase the usefulness of governmental financial statements by requiring recognition of certain lease assets and liabilities for all leases, including those that previously were classified as operating lease.
-As a result, the District has restated is governmental activities net position as of July 1, 2020.
+As discussed in Notes 1 and 19 to the financial statements, the Interboro School District has adopted the requirements of GASB Statement No. 96, "Subscription-Based Information Technology Arrangements."
+The purpose of this statement is to increase the usefulness of governmental financial statements by requiring recognition of certain subscription arrangements as an asset and liabilities for those arrangements.
+As a result, the District has restated is governmental activities net position as of July 1, 2021.
 Our opinion is not modified with respect to this matter.